sowmitra-das-sumit/sowmitra-das-sumit.github.io/academics.md

 layout: default
 ---
 ## Academics
 You can find a synopsis of my academic journey here.
 I used to do a lot of math competitions in high school.
 I studied Electrical Engineering in undergrad (with a focus in Communications, Signal Processing and Electronics).
-I self-studied most undergrad Physics during my EE degree, and then shifted to do a Masters in Applied Mathematics.
+I self-studied most of undergrad Physics during my EE degree, and then shifted to do a Masters in Applied Mathematics.
 I am currently teaching at the Department of Computer Science & Engineering at BRAC University, and doing research in Quantum Information/Computation.

 ## Research Affiliations
 - *Visting Researcher* (2023 - Present)\